 Commencement is held once a year in June for students graduating at the end of the Spring term, as well as students who have completed studies during the previous Summer, Fall and Winter terms.
 Students can indicate their Commencement participation on their Application for Degree.
-Commencement information can be found on the DrexelCentral website drexel.edu/drexelcentral/or drexel.edu/commencement/main/general-info/.
+Commencement information can be found on the Drexel Central website drexel.edu/drexelcentral/ or drexel.edu/commencement/main/general-info/.

-Graduating PhD students will receive their hood during the Hooding Ceremony which takes place prior to the University's commencement ceremony.
-Students can rent or purchase their regalia through the University bookstore (McAlister Hall, 33rd and Chestnut Streets).
+Graduating PhD students will receive their hood during the Hooding Ceremony which takes place during the college commencement ceremony.
+Students can rent or purchase their regalia through the University bookstore, or online once they have signed up for graduation.